sunshine055/reduce_disinformation/README.md

  - advertisers on the media organizations (even if the advertising is not directly on shows that spread the disinformation), and then

 a) encouraging ESG Financial Professionals to modify their filters and credible scoring systems to include examining companies for their disinformation support.
 This should particularly include companies which claim support for low-carbon goals, but which then are sloppy in funneling money to deadly climate emergency disinformation (even if indirectly).

 b) encouraging managers of funds of equities (and other investable products) to use the impact investing tools at their disposal (divestment, shareholder activism, perhaps other tools) to pressure companies to improve their standing with respect to these matters.
 c) encouraging retail investors and consumers to consider helping shine a light on the bad-actor behavior of some of the otherwise-admirable companies in which they invest, and from which they consume.
 This light can be shone by divestment, reduced use of that company's products, and perhaps by other means.

 --------------------------------------
-3. List and explication as to prominent deadly disinformation campaigns (as of November 24, 2021)
+1. List and explication as to prominent deadly disinformation campaigns (as of November 24, 2021)

     a) Climate Emergency

     b) Pandemic Emergency

     c) US 2020 Presidential Election and related attempt to undermine US Election System Integrity

 --------------------------------------
 4. Anticipation of objections/excuses, and rebuttals.

     i.
 The excuse: Most financial support of disinformation campaigns is indirect and watered down.

       a) "We cannot help it if donations to politial action committees and politicians go to support many different sorts of votes."

     b) .
 "We cannot help it if advertising dollars go to an organization which provides a platform for many different points of view."

     Rebuttal:

     ii.
 The excuse: You are advocating for "censorship".
 We are against "censorship".

-        Rebuttal:
+    Rebuttal

-    iii.The excuse: Disinformation campaign is hard to define.
+    iii.
+The excuse: Disinformation campaign is hard to define.
 There is a fine line between stating and mis-stating a point of information is "disinformation".
 There is a real risk of discouraging legitimate discussion about hard-to-parse points of science and issues.

         Rebuttal: